FelixKleinpeter/isir_internship_project/README.md

 - Do research and add knowledge on rest pose
 - Refactor the beginning of the report
 - Add references to the recommendation system part
-- Change introduction of the experiment to ask questions about recent music
-- Create the tree for computation speed
 - Have the software working at home
+- Fix the display of the username and the results